Sustainability

 4. Organizational Drift — When Knowledge Evaporates

-What it is: The institutional knowledge about why the system was built certain ways disappears as people leave or forget.
+What it is: Institutional knowledge about why the system was built certain ways disappears as people leave or forget.

 Continuous Learning: The Only Viable Approach